bcrant/briancrantdotcom/content/lyrics/album_two/dont_rain_much.md

 Fall, fall back again
 Take back your sky water
 Have back your clouds
-We're already soaked
+We're already drowning
 Don't need your help
-Floaties and boats
+We got floaties and boats
-Don't need your wet
+Don't need your wetssss...

 VERSE 2
-The clouds are fucking crying
-Grown man boy child whining
 What if heaven gets to heavy
 and falls down on our cities
 All the dead people are living
 Would they visit their own graves?
 Can we reclaim that space?
 It don't rain much, but when it do
-This is what I think
+These are the things I think
 It don't rain much, but when it does
 Heaven's going down
 and rent is going up

+CHORUS

+VERSE 3
 Can't write songs full of details
 Everything's mundane
 Every word is somebody's brand name